These Are The Russians Charged With Meddling In The 2016 Election

 13. Vladimir Venkov

 Venkov operated multiple social media accounts posing as American users, posting and monitoring content for the troll farm.
-He began working there in March of 2015.
+He began working there in March 2015.
 He is also charged with aggravated identity theft.

 Hayes Brown is a world news editor and reporter for BuzzFeed News and is based in New York.